-1. Introduction
+1 Introduction

 Household appliances and lighting are responsible for about 60 percent of total European Union (EU) residential end-use electricity consumption (Eurostat, 2019).
 Refrigerators and freezers alone account for about 86 TWh per year, corresponding to about 11 percent of residential electricity consumption (VHK et al., 2016).
 Therefore, improving the energy performance of household appliances is crucial for achieving energy savings and climate policy targets in the EU and beyond.
-In particular, the Energy Efficiency Directive 2012/27/EU (EU, 2012) requires the EU to reduce primary and final energy consumption by 20 percent within 2020 (compared to a counterfactual projected primary and final energy consumption in 2020).
-Likewise, as part of the EU 2030 climate and energy framework, the Directive 2018/2002 (EU, 2018) foresees a reduction in EU primary and final energy consumption of at least 32.5 percent by 2030.
+In particular, the Energy Efficiency Directive 2012/27/EU (EU, 2012) requires the EU to reduce primary and final energy consumption by 20 percent within 2020 (compared to a counterfactual projected primary and final energy framework, the Directive 2018/2002 (EU, 2018) foresees a reduction in EU primary and final energy consumption of at least 32.5 percent by 2030.

 To accelerate the diffusion of energy-efficient appliances, the EU and other countries have long relied on minimum energy performance standards (MEPS) and energy labels.
 MEPS remove the worst energy performing appliances from the market.
 Limiting product availability in this way is believed to prevent consumers from purchasing products that may have lower purchasing costs but higher costs of total ownership than more energy-efficient products.
 By setting performance requirements, MEPS address bounded rationality on the side of appliance purchasers (Gillingham et al., 2009), but they may also limit product choice.
-MEPS are often combined with so-called 'comparative energy labels', which may help overcome barriers related to information and search costs or bounded rationality (e.g. Sorrell et al., 2004).
+MEPS are often combined with so-called 'comparative energy labels'1, which may help overcome barriers related to information and search costs or bounded rationality (e.g. Sorrell et al., 2004).
 Labelling schemes are meant to make consumers aware of the relative energy efficiency of appliances through the provision of observable, uniform, and credible information (e.g. Truffer et al., 2001).
 So-called 'comparative energy labels' typically show a rating of the appliances, which is based on energy efficiency classes, along with expected energy use in kWh/year.
-While MEPS eliminate the worst performing products from the market, labelling schemes help consumers to make more informed choices.
-Therefore, both MEPS and labelling schemes are termed 'market pull' policies (e.g. EC, 2009a).
+MEPS eliminate the worst performing products from the market, and labelling schemes help consumers to make more informed choices.